Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in South Bend.
-According to Zillow research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels typically increase home value in South Bend.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.